OPSRP DISABILITY BENEFIT

 (B) Total disability must be continuous from the date of disability to the earlier of paragraph (A)(i) or (ii) of this subsection.

-(b) An inactive member who was totally disabled due to injury or disease while the applicant was an active member and has not terminated membership, must file an application for a disability benefit within five calendar years of the date of separation from service.
-Total disability must have arisen while the applicant was an active member and be continuous from the date the member last worked to the date the application is filed.
+(b) An inactive member who became totally disabled due to injury or disease while the applicant was an active member and has not terminated membership, must file an application for a disability benefit within five calendar years of the date of separation from service.
+Total disability must have arisen while the applicant was an active member and be continuous from the date of disability to the date the application is filed.

 (c) A member cannot apply for disability benefits before their date of disability.